obsidian-dot-dev/openFPGA-Vectrex/README.md

 Where available, this core uses `.ovr` overlays in the same format as MiSTer.
 Please copy the overlays assets from that package, and put them in `assets/vectrex/common/overlays`.

 These overlays are not included in this repo, but you can find a complete copy of compatible assets in the `overlays.zip` archive located in [MiSTer's Vectrex repo's overlay directory](https://github.com/MiSTer-devel/Vectrex_MiSTer/tree/master/overlays)

+The use of overlay files is not required - users may manually select only a `.vec` file if desired.
+Overlays can be swapped in-game by selecting the "Load Overlay" option in the interact menu.

+## Auto-loading ROMs and Overlays via .json files

+This core now uses `.json` instance files to simultaneous load ROMs along with their corresponding overlays.
+Sets of `.json` files for the officially released games + prototypes are provided for reference images.

+Two sets of auto-load json files are provided:
++ `0 - 2024 Romset` contains json data for the newet 2024 NoIntro images.
++ `0 - 2021 Romset` contains json data for the previous 2021 NoIntro images.

+For the supported json data, it is expected that corresponding game data is stored under `Assets/vectrex/common/0 - 2021 Romset` or `Assets/vectrex/common/0 - 2024 Romset`, and the overlays are stored under `assets/vectrex/common/overlays`.

+Within the `<instance>.json` files:
++ The `.vec` entries correspond to the filenames of ROMs as they appear in the Vectrex "No-Intro" romset.
++ The `.ovr` entries correspond to the filenames of overlays as they appear in the MiSTeR "overlays.zip" archive.

+Additional auto-load entries can be added by replacing the filenames of the `.vec` and `.ovr` entries.

 ## Compatibility